Algarve Travel Report 2026: Sights, Drone & Kitesurfing

 Do I need a car in the Algarve?

-For the best experience: Yes.
-The Algarve is well-developed, but the most beautiful beaches and viewpoints are hardly accessible without a car.
-Rental cars from Faro Airport start at €20/day — book early, especially in summer.
-Via do Infante (A22) It comfortably connects the entire coast.
+For the best experience: yes.
+While the Algarve is well-developed, the most beautiful beaches and viewpoints are hardly accessible without a car.
+Rental cars from Faro Airport start at €20 per day—book early, especially in summer.
+The Via do Infante (A22) provides a convenient connection along the entire coast.
 Important: Tolls apply on the A22 (approx. €10 for the entire Lagos–Faro route).

 Where is the best kitesurfing spot in the Algarve?